unixerius/DSO/README.md

 | MacOS         | x86_64            | Homebrew<br />VirtualBox<br />Vagrant | n.a.                           |
 | MacOS         | Silicon / aarch64 | Homebrew<br />Qemu<br />Vagrant       | Homebrew<br />UTM<br />Vagrant |

+*After installing the required software*, you must download a Vagrant configuration file as per the instructions.
+You will then use Vagrant to create the VM in your chosen virtualization tool.
+Vagrant will make the VM, download the OS and do all the software installations.

 In the paragraphs below you will find instructions for each of the combinations.